Part A. STANDARDS RELATING TO SELECTION OF PROSPECTIVE JURORS.

 Standard 1: OPPORTUNITY FOR JURY SERVICE

-A citizen shall not be excluded from The opportunity for jury service in this state because shall not be denied or limited on the basis of race, color, religion, sex religious belief, gender, age, national origin, physical disability, or, economic status, income, occupation, or any other factor that discriminates against a cognizable group in this state.
+The opportunity for jury service in this state shall not be denied or limited on the basis of race, religious belief, gender, age, national origin, physical disability, economic status, income, occupation, or any other factor that discriminates against a cognizable group in this state.

 North Dakota Statute: Section 27-09.1-02, N.D.C.C.; ND Const., Art.
 I, Sec.
 3.

-Committee Note: Present legislative language This standard is consistent with the ABA standard Standard 1 but is more encompassing .
-The than language of the present statute (Section 27-09.1-02, N.D.C.C.) is recommended for this standard.
+Note: This standard is consistent with ABA Standard 1 but is more encompassing than language of the present statute (Section 27-09.1-02, N.D.C.C.).

 Standard 2: JURY SOURCE LIST